aspatti1257/CellLineAnalyzer/README.md

 from the command line:
 `pip install PACKAGE_NAME` where PACKAGE_NAME is scipy, sklearn, etc.

+- Be aware that LinearSVM needs less features than samples in order to work properly.
+Using gene lists, the amount of features is significantly reduced, but usually this amount is still larger than the amount of samples (cell lines).
+If you use two feature files (for instance, gene expression and mutation data sets) and gene lists with a total gene count of 500, you would get 1000 features as a result.
+Usually, the amount of cell lines is smaller than that.
+The same logic applies to linear regression models (RidgeRegression, LassoRegression and ElasticNet), but the algorithms applied in the CLA have much tuning implemented so that some coefficients are set to zero.

 The Python package installer pip should come standard on unix bases operating systems.
 For Windows, you'll need to use Powershell to install both python and pip.